privacyguides/privacyguides.org/docs/browsers.en.md

 The [Arkenfox project](https://github.com/arkenfox/user.js) provides a set of carefully considered options for Firefox.
 If you [decide](https://github.com/arkenfox/user.js/wiki/1.1-To-Arkenfox-or-Not) to use Arkenfox, a [few options](https://github.com/arkenfox/user.js/wiki/3.2-Overrides-[Common]) are subjectively strict and/or may cause some websites to not work properly - [which you can easily change](https://github.com/arkenfox/user.js/wiki/3.1-Overrides) to suit your needs.
 We **strongly recommend** reading through their full [wiki](https://github.com/arkenfox/user.js/wiki).
 Arkenfox also enables [container](https://support.mozilla.org/en-US/kb/containers#w_for-advanced-users) support.

 ### Brave

+<span class="pg-orange" title="Protects you from malware and other untargeted attacks">:material-bug-outline: Untargeted Attacks</span> ·
+<span class="pg-brown" title="Protects you from big tech companies and advertising network tracking">:material-advertisements: AdTech Tracking</span>

 !!! recommendation